The Ministry of Industry and Trade proposes a “way out” for Vietnamese cassava exports

 The root of the issue lies in the product structure.
 Dried cassava chips and minimally processed cassava starch account for a large share of total export turnover.
 These products have low added value, face intense competition, and are highly vulnerable to price declines when supply exceeds demand.

 In response to the imbalance between volume and value growth, the Ministry of Industry and Trade has stressed that the fundamental and long-term solution lies in enhancing added value through deeper processing.
-This involves gradually reducing the share of dried cassava chips and semi-processed starch while encouraging investment in high-tech products such as modified starch and products serving the food, pharmaceutical, industrial, and bioenergy sectors.
+This involves gradually reducing the share of dried cassava chips and semi-processed starch.
+Also, it requires encouraging investment in high-tech products such as modified starch.
+It also calls for developing products that serve the food, pharmaceutical, industrial, and bioenergy sectors.

 At the same time, export market diversification has been identified as a key solution to reduce dependence on China.
 Besides maintaining traditional markets, efforts should be intensified to expand into promising destinations such as Malaysia and the Philippines, as well as other regional and global markets.
 Diversification would help spread risks, strengthen price negotiation capacity, and enhance overall export stability.